Paul-Dempsey/rack-dev-notes/doc/dialogs.md

   If you're opening the dialog from a small button, this is not very noticeable.
   On a bigger button it's more noticeable.
-  If you're opening the dialog on a keystroke, this feels random.
+  If you're opening the dialog on a keystroke, this feels random for it to appear at the mouse pointer.
-  And if from a menu item, just ... weird: floating somewhere off the module.
+  And if from a menu item, just ... _weird_, floating somewhere off the module.

 - Same general behavior as a menu, except that (as expected) clicking on the dialog doesn't close it because we overrode `onAction`.

 - Clicking outside the dialog closes it.
   This is different from a typical modal dialog in other applications, but I don't mind in the context of Rack.
+  A truly modal dialog _can_ be created, but I don't cover that here.
+  I haven't found a use case that really requires modality, and modes generally makes a user interface harder to use.

 - Like module menus, the dialog is at Rack's **Ui Scale** setting.
   Personally, I find it disconcerting for a dialog if your Rack is not zoomed close to 100%.
-  It looks out of place — either too small or too large.
+  It looks out of place — either too small or too large comapred to your module.

 - You cannot scroll or zoom while the dialog is up.

 We can fix the positioning easily, but not the scaling or scrolling.
-The sample implementation in this repo adds support for additional features: optional dialog positioning and centering, and optional Rack screening (exposing a feature in Racks `MenuOverlay`).
+The sample implementation in this repo adds support for additional features: optional dialog positioning and centering, and optional Rack screening (exposing a feature that alread exists in Racks `MenuOverlay`).

 ### Option 2: Enhanced dialog

 With this option we fix some of the limitations of Option 1.

 The UI-scale and the lack of scrolling and zooming is because `createMenu` adds the menu as a child of `APP->scene`.
-The Scene itself doesn't scroll and zooms to the Rack _UI scale_ setting.
+The scene itself doesn't scroll and zooms to the Rack _UI scale_ setting.
 So, we'll parent the overlay to something that _does_ scroll: `APP->scene->rackScroll`.

 This still doesn't take care of the zooming, which also affects the position.
 I tried a number of ways to get the correct parent to achieve this, but I didn't find a way to make that work: the correct widget isn't readily accessible.
-So, I introduce a widget that does know how to zoom, and tracks the zoom factor and the intended position relative to the module:
+So, I introduce a widget that does know how to zoom, tracks the zoom factor, and tracks the intended position relative to the module.

 ```cpp
 // dialog.hpp